rails/weblog/_posts/2020-04-27-this-week-in-rails-security-releases-new-mailing-list-new-features-and-refactoring.markdown

 ### [And plenty of refactoring](https://github.com/rails/rails/search?q=Refactor+committer-date%3A%3E2020-03-01+merge%3Afalse&unscoped_q=Refactor+committer-date%3A%3E2020-03-01+merge%3Afalse&type=Commits)

-Eileen refactored [invert_predicate] and [fetch_attribute] to get rid of some case statements in factor of a more object oriented approach.
+Eileen refactored [invert_predicate] and [fetch_attribute] to get rid of some case statements in favor of a more object oriented approach.
 Aaron refactored the [PartialRenderer], splitting out classes for rendering single objects and collections.
 John improved some things by making [ActionView rendering instrumentation] less DRY (sometimes WET code is better!).